Pontiac Grand Prix: 1974

 The 1974 Grand Prix received a revised split grille with vertical bars that was entirely above the bumper.
 The boattail effect was softened due to a new federally mandated 5 mph bumper that was added to the similar mandated front bumper introduced in 1973.
 The license plate and fuel filler were moved above the bumper and taillight lenses were revised.

 The interior trim remained virtually unchanged from 1973, with standard seating choices, including Strato bucket seats with center console or notchback bench seat with an armrest and cloth or "Morrokide" upholstery.
 The bucket seats were available with optional recliners and adjustable lumbar support.
 The real African Crossfire Mahogany trim was replaced by a simulated material for the instrument panel due to splintering problems on 1973 models; the "real" wood was continued on the console and door panels for another two years.
 A new cut-pile carpeting replaced the nylon loop rugs of previous years.

 A federally mandated interlock system required the driver and front-seat passenger to fasten their seat belts to start the car.
 This system was offered only for 1974 and on some early 1975 models.
 It was rescinded by Congressional action.

 Engines were carried over from 1973, including the 400 cid V8 which was standard on the new "Model J" trim package, and 455 cid which was standard on the "Model SJ", and optional on the "Model J".
 A Turbo Hydra-Matic transmission, variable-ratio power steering, and power brakes were standard equipment on both models.
 In addition to the 455 V8, the "Model SJ" also added a Rally Gauge Cluster, "SJ" identification, and a radial-tuned suspension similar to Pontiac's Grand Am.
 Radial tires were also a new option on the "Model J" this year.

-Sales of Grand Prixs for the 1974 model year dropped from 1973's record of around 150,000 units to just under 100,000 units primarily due to new competition in the intermediate personal-luxury car market from a new upsized Mercury Cougar XR-7 coupe and Ford Elite, both based on the Dearborn's intermediate Torino/Montego platform.
+Sales of Grand Prixes for the 1974 model year dropped from 1973's record of around 150,000 units to just under 100,000 units primarily due to new competition in the intermediate personal-luxury car market from a new upsized Mercury Cougar XR-7 coupe and Ford Elite, both based on the Dearborn's intermediate Torino/Montego platform.
 Still, 1974 was the third best-selling year to date for the Pontiac Grand Prix.